TheHeadpatCat/WoLightning/README.md

  Getting emoted at by someone
  Saying a Banned Word from a List
  Forgetting to say a Enforced Word from a List
+ Hearing someone say a Trigger Word from a List
  Losing a Deathroll

  - Combat Triggers: